abdulmulla8071-source/CodeAlpha_To-do-list/README.md

 A simple and interactive **To-Do List Web Application** built as part of my **Web Development Internship at CodeAlpha**.

-This project helps users manage their daily tasks efficiently by allowing them to add, complete, and delete tasks with a clean and responsive UI.
+This project helps users manage their daily tasks efficiently by allowing them to Add, Pending, complete, Edit, and delete tasks with a clean and responsive UI.

 ## Project Objective